oslabs-beta/tkyo-drift/tkyo-drift/README.md

 - Embeds serially using as many models as you specify.
 - Appends to the rolling data file (only).
 - Reads from the file to load a baseline for comparison.
-- Computed the drift score using cosine similarity.
+- Computes the drift score using cosine similarity.
+- Assign a unique ID hash to the I/O pair

 ```
 * Depth tracking is useful when you have multiple chain of thought workflows, and want to track drift per depth level.
 Just pass a depth argument for how nested each I/O is.
 For example, your model might have Human -> AI -> AI, where the first input and last output would be depth = 0, and the middleware AI's input and output would be depth = 1.